Five Ways to Survive a Blizzard

 In a lockdown survival situation such as this one, you should keep extra emergency items in the home.
 These would include items such as a battery-powered radio and a flashlight, along with extra blankets and clothes to keep everyone warm.

-battery has enough power beforehand.
+You might find yourself stuck in your vehicle when the storm hits, so you’ll need to ensure that the car’s survive a blizzardbattery has enough power beforehand.
 It needs to be strong enough to get the engine going to keep you warm.
 Bear in mind that if your car battery is older than four years, it may need replacing as well.
 It might be best to avoid relying on it while trying to survive a blizzard.

 You should also check that your car itself is in good condition.
 Confirm that the tires don’t need replacing.
 Change the oil to suit the cold weather, as not all oils can flow well in the cold.
 Make sure to keep a survival kit in the car too.
 This should include all of the essential items, such as emergency food and water, but also have items to keep your car running, such as a tool kit and booster cables.
 A flashlight is a must, as well as road flares, to help alert people of your presence in the car.